MadhurimaDeb/AutoDS/README.md

 Although this is my personal project, I am completely open to suggestions, ideas, feature requests, and even future open‑source collaboration.

-If you have thoughts, feel free to open an issue or reach out.
+If you have thoughts, feel free to open an issue or reach out- especially in:

+- UI/UX improvements

+- AutoML enhancements

+- EDA automation

+- New ML/DL modules

+- Bug fixes & performance optimization

+---

+## 🔐 Branch Policy

+main is protected

+All changes must come from feature branches

+Pull requests must pass CI and receive approval before merging

+---

+## 📬 How to Contribute

+1. Fork this repository

+1. Create a new branch:

+git checkout -b feature/<feature-name>

+3. Commit your changes:

+git add .
+git commit -m "Describe your update"

+4. Push the branch:

+git push -u origin feature/<feature-name>

+5. Open a Pull Request

 ---